-- b) any contract between the Company and another company in which the Chairman and CEO, the Deputy CEO, or a voting or non-voting Director of the Company is owner, general partner, president, director, member of the Supervisory Board or more generally an executive; - the Audit Committee shall present a report to the Board of Directors on each projected agreement with these parties, including its purpose, amount, principal terms and conditions, the benefits involved for the Company, notably with respect to the financial terms and render its conclusions in particular on the applicable prior authorisation procedure. - c) the exhaustive list of reports produced by the General Secretary following implementation of a warning procedure. - 3. give its opinion on the organisation of internal audit, examine its annual work programme, receive internal audit reports and stay informed regarding the implementation of recommendations; - 4.
-Examine the annual compliance plan and stay informed regarding the Company's compliance activities.
+- b) any contract between the Company and another company in which the chairman and CEO, the deputy CEO, or a voting or non-voting director of the Company is owner, general partner, president, director, member of the supervisory board or more generally an executive; - the audit committee shall present a report to the board of directors on each projected agreement with these parties, including its purpose, amount, principal terms and conditions, the benefits involved for the Company, notably with respect to the financial terms and render its conclusions in particular on the applicable prior authorisation procedure; - c) the exhaustive list of reports produced by the general secretary following implementation of a warning procedure. - 3. to give its opinion on the organisation of internal audit, examine its annual work programme, receive internal audit reports and stay informed regarding the implementation of recommendations; - 4. to examine the annual compliance plan and stay informed regarding the Company's compliance activities.

-If applicable, the Audit Committee's ensures the implementation of a mechanism to prevent and detect corruption and influence peddling.
+If applicable, the audit committee's ensures the implementation of a mechanism to prevent and detect corruption and influence peddling.
 It receives all of the information needed for this purpose.
-It reports, if applicable, to the Board of Directors.
+It reports, if applicable, to the board of directors.

-The Audit Committee shall be composed of a minimum of three (3) and a maximum of eight (8) members designated by the Board from among the Directors.
+The audit committee shall be composed of a minimum of three (3) and a maximum of eight (8) members designated by the board from among the directors.

-At least two-thirds (2/3) of the members of the Committee shall be chosen from among the Company's Independent Directors.
+At least two-thirds (2/3) of the members of the committee shall be chosen from among the Company's independent directors.

-A non-voting Board member ("Censeur") may attend with a consultative voice.
+A non-voting board member ("censeur") may attend with a consultative voice.

-The Committee members shall not include any executive corporate officers or members exercising other senior management functions.
-The Board of Directors ensures that no situation arises in which a member of the Company's Audit Committee is also an executive corporate officer of a company that has one of SCOR's executive corporate officer's on its own Audit Committee.
+The committee members shall not include any executive corporate officers or members exercising other senior management functions.
+The board of directors ensures that no situation arises in which a member of the Company's audit committee is also an executive corporate officer of a company that has one of SCOR's executive corporate officer's on its own audit committee.

-The members of the Committee shall be financial experts.
-By virtue of their training and their experience, they must have a good understanding of the financial statements and the accounting policies used by the Company, be able to appreciate the overall application of these policies, have experience in preparing, auditing, analysing and evaluating financial statements of a complexity comparable to those of the Company and a good understanding of internal control procedures and of the Committee's functions.
+The members of the committee shall be financial experts.
+By virtue of their training and their experience, they must have a good understanding of the financial statements and the accounting policies used by the Company, be able to appreciate the overall application of these policies, have experience in preparing, auditing, analysing and evaluating financial statements of a complexity comparable to those of the Company and a good understanding of internal control procedures and of the committee's functions.

-The term of Committee members coincides in principle with their term as Director.
-Nevertheless, the Board may, if it sees fit, terminate a Director's appointment to one or more Committees on which he serves before the end of his term as Director.
+The term of committee members coincides in principle with their term as director.
+Nevertheless, the board may, if it sees fit, terminate a director's appointment to one or more committees on which he serves before the end of his term as director.

-The Board shall appoint a chairman of the Audit Committee from among its Independent Directors.
-The chairman of the Committee shall choose a Secretary from among its members or may choose to be assisted by a salaried employee of the Company.
+The board shall appoint a chairman of the audit committee from among its Independent directors.
+The chairman of the committee shall choose a secretary from among its members or may choose to be assisted by a salaried employee of the Company.